PROSA-Project/prosa/doc/guidelines.md

 ## Use of Spaces
 1. Avoid trailing white-space characters in all files.
 (Use `M-x delete-trailing-whitespace` in `emacs` to delete trailing white-space characters.
 Add `(add-hook 'before-save-hook 'delete-trailing-whitespace)` to your `~/.emacs` file to automate this.)
-2. In lemmas, hypotheses, variable and definition declarations, follow modern Coq style by using a space before and after each colon.
+2. In lemmas, hypotheses, variable and definition declarations, follow modern Rocq style by using a space before and after each colon.
 For example:

 ```
 Variable foo : ItsType.